Snapshot 1 — payout approval

 Situation: submitted route points to the wrong chain for the approved payout request.

-Result: BLOCK
+Result: DO_NOT_SEND

 Operational value: the transfer stops before release instead of becoming support cleanup or manual recovery work.